zeozeozeo/trash/README.md

 #### Utility

+- `toc`: Render the automatically generated table of contents of the current document
 - `toJSON $data`: Convert a value to a JSON string
 - `fromJSON $data`: Parse a JSON string
 - `sprint "format" values...`: Return a formatted string, similar to `printf`